szewczyk-agnieszka/CovidDashboard/README.md

 It is a multi-page dashboard with three pages: World, WHO Region and Others.

-The app has been deployed on Heroku and is visible here: http://agnieszkaszewczyk.pythonanywhere.com/apps/world
+The app has been deployed on PythonAnywhere and is visible here: http://agnieszkaszewczyk.pythonanywhere.com/apps/world